To provide further learning outside the classroom, BJA provides students with a wide variety of enriching extracurricular activities including:

 Stage Crew (HS)

-Students on Stage Crew not only set up the auditorium and run curtains for various events—they also learn both light and sound systems.
+Students on the high school’s stage crew not only set up the auditorium and run curtains for various events—they also learn both light and sound systems.

 Elected student body officers serve their classmates by organizing and running student assemblies in addition to spirit day and spirit week activities, holiday gift distributions, and a variety of other projects.